clemsadand/multilingual-backpack-lm/README.md

 ### 6.3.
 Sense Visualisation

-Sense 4 encodes different grammatical forms, with related nouns and adverbs in both languages for almost all words.
+We found that the multilingual Backpack LMs learn different aspects of word meaning in different senses and these senses appear to serve the same function for both languages most of the time proving a language-independent senses.
+For example, sense 4 encodes different grammatical forms, with related nouns and adverbs in both languages for almost all words.

 | Sense 4 (English words)             |               |                |
 |---------------------|---------------|----------------|